PoziWorld/PoziTone-module-for-SoundCloud-Widget/README_en.md

 Works on
 --------

-A very short list of the pages/sites where “SoundCloud Widget | PoziTone module” works:
+A very short list of the pages/sites where “PoziTone module for SoundCloud Widget” works:

 * Digg | [digg.com](https://digg.com/)
   * https://digg.com/2016/flash-forward-volcanoes